-Many of the One Day REO auction have both live and in-person auctions and the ability to bid online during the sale period.
+Many of the One Day Auctions events have both live and in-person auctions and the ability to bid online during the sale period.
 Download our bidding app by following the instructions under “Mobile Bidding App” and watch our bidding tutorials under “Learn” to see the online bidding in action.

 What is a Buyer’s Premium?